Nominal Recursors as Epi-Recursors: Extended Technical Report: Proof Sketches for the Recursor Results

-\textbf{Proof of $r_2 \geq r_1$:} After switching to its permutation-based variation $r_2$, we can more easily see why the freeness-swapping recursor is more expressive than the nominal logic recursor $r_1$.
-Indeed, the difference between the two is the following: $r_1$ requires the perm/free definition of the free-variables (support) operator from permutation \FvDPm{}, and the freshness condition for binders \FCB{}.
-By contrast, $r_2$ requires instead that the free-variable operator is related to the constructor by the usual inductive clauses \FvVr{}, \FvAp{} and \FvLm{} and is related to permutation by being equivariant \FvPm{}, and that rendering permutation unconsequential for non-free variables \PmFv{}.
-In particular, $r_2$ is looser in that it does not require the free-variable operator to be \emph{definable from} swapping, but only to be \emph{related to} swapping by some weaker properties.
-And indeed, this looseness translates into higher flexibility, because any $(\Sigma_1,\Props_1)$-model can be proved to be in particular a $(\Sigma_2,\Props_2)$-model.
-Thus, $r_2 \geq r_1$ follows from Prop.~\ref{prop-extCriterion} using the identity functor.
+\textbf{Proof of $r_2 \geq r_1$:} The difference between the two recursors is the following: $r_1$ requires the definability of the free-variable (support) operator from permutation \FvDPm{}, and the freshness condition for binders \FCB{}.
+By contrast, $r_2$ requires instead that the free-variable operator is related to the constructor by the usual inductive clauses \FvVr{}, \FvAp{} and \FvLm{}, and is related to permutation via \PmFv{}.
+In particular, $r_2$ is looser in that it does not require the free-variable operator to be \emph{definable from} permutation, but only to be \emph{related to} permutation by some weaker properties.
+And indeed, this looseness translates into higher flexibility, because any $(\Sigma_1,\Props_1)$-model can be proved to be in particular a $(\Sigma_2,\Props_2)$-model, more precisely: \begin{itemize} \item \PmFv{} follows from \FvDPm{} in the presence of \PmId{}, \PmCp{}; \item \FvVr{}, \FvAp{} and \FvLm{} follow from \FvDPm{} and \FCB{} in the presence of \PmId{}, \PmCp{}, \PmVr{}, \PmAp{}, \PmLm{}. \end{itemize} Thus, $r_2 \geq r_1$ follows from Prop.~\ref{prop-extCriterion} taking $F$ to be the identity functor, more precisely the inclusion functor between the categories of $(\Sigma_1,\Props_1)$-models and $(\Sigma_2,\Props_2)$-models.
 (Since working with permutation is much heavier than working with swapping, we preferred to do this proof while taking advantage of the permutation-swapping connection.
-Namely, starting with a $(\Sigma_1,\Props_1)$-model $\MM$, and already knowing from before that $\MM$ with its swapping operator corresponding to permutation satisfies $\Props_3$, we proved that it also satisfies $\SwFv$ and $\FvSw$, as well as $\FvVr,\FvAp$ and $\FvLm$, (thus essentially establishing on the way that $r_4 \geq r_3$).
-Then, using the permutation-swapping connection, we inferred $\PmFv$ and $\FvPm$ from $\SwFv$ and $\FvSw$.)
+Namely, starting with a $(\Sigma_1,\Props_1)$-model $\MM$, and already knowing from before that $\MM$ with its swapping operator corresponding to permutation satisfies $\Props_3$, we proved that it also satisfies $\SwFv$, as well as $\FvVr,\FvAp$ and $\FvLm$ (thus essentially establishing on the way that $r_4 \geq r_3$).
+Then, using again the permutation-swapping connection, we inferred $\PmFv$ from $\SwFv$.)